Statute of Limitations for Medical Malpractice Cases in Texas

 According to Texas Civil Practice and Remedies Code § 74.251(a), the statute of limitations on medical malpractice cases in Texas is two years.
 This means that, starting on the date of your injury, you have two years to file a case.
 For injuries from surgery or any other day of treatment, the clock starts when you receive that injury.

 Not every case has a specific date of injury.
 In these cases, the start date for the two-year timer is the last day of treatment.
 That means that for a case based on a failure to diagnose, or other ongoing care, the last day of treatment may start the timer.
 For a case based on a loved one’s death, this date may be earlier than the date of death.

-In many cases where you instantly knew you were injured, knowing when the two-year period starts is simple enough.
+In many cases where you instantly knew you were injured, such as an allergic reaction to medication, knowing when the two-year period starts is simple enough.
 As long as you get the right papers to court and file your lawsuit within this two-year period, a court should hear your case.
 Even a year and a half after the injury, your timing is good.
 Discovering the cause and filing that late should still ensure your case is heard.

 For children under 12 years old who are injured, the deadline may be more than two years.
 No matter whether the child is 11 or younger, the lawsuit must be filed by their 14th birthday.
 Twelve-year-old children still have two years from the date of injury to file.

 Always check with an attorney about your case as soon as possible to make sure you can still meet deadlines and get your case heard.

 In some cases, you may not realize you are injured right away.
 It may even take years before you know that your injury was caused by medical negligence.
 Sometimes this is simply because we think the injury was a normal part of surgery.
 Other times, the doctor and other medical staff may actively hide the cause of your injury.
 In either case, there may be ways to extend the two-year statute of limitations.